-- Refugees have access to 14.5 litres of potable water per person per day.
+- Refugees have access to 17.9 litres of potable water per person per day.
 The camp relies on the Itang water supply scheme composed of seven boreholes, with an additional three boreholes under development.
-Key tasks include: - Management and monitoring of existing water systems, capacity building of Itang Water Utility and borehole drilling; Sanitation and hygiene promotion; Construction and maintenance of family latrines and refuse pits, and WASH-related capacity building
+Key tasks include: - Management and monitoring of existing water systems, capacity building of Itang Water Utility and borehole drilling; Sanitation and hygiene promotion with heightened attention to COVID-19 prevention, preparedness and response, construction and maintenance of family latrines and refuse pits, and WASH-related capacity building.